MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/olapr/execute2d.md

 `execute2D` validates a query object (optional), generates an mdx query string from the query object, executes the mdx query across, and returns the result as a data frame.

 If an MDX string is provided:
-`execute2D` executes the mdx query , and returns the result as a data frame.
+`execute2D` executes the mdx query, and returns the result as a data frame.